BitcoinQnA/bitcoin-wallet-guide/_pages/desktop.md

 ## Wasabi Wallet

 [Wasabi](https://wasabiwallet.io/) is privacy focused and comes packaged with Tor, coin control, labelling and coinjoin.
-Wasabi offers support for all major hardware wallets and can run an internal node or connect to an external one a user already has setup.
+Wasabi offers support for all major hardware wallets and can run an internal node or connect to an external instance a user already has setup.

 <img src="https://raw.githubusercontent.com/BitcoinQnA/bitcoin-wallet-guide/master/images/Send.png" class=responsive width="630" height="400" maxheight="450">